 What happens when I get an attachment of earnings order?

-If you receive notification in writing from the magistrates’ court that a creditor has applied for an attachment of earnings order it’s important you don’t ignore this letter.
+If you receive notification in writing from the county court that a creditor has applied for an attachment of earnings order, it’s important you don’t ignore this letter.

 How to respond to an attachment of earnings order notification: